vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

 *   `zx_object_wait_async_mbo(handle, callersref, signals, options)`

     This is a replacement for `zx_object_wait_async()`.
-Like that syscall, it waits until one or more of the given signals is asserted on the object specified by `handle`.
-The difference is that rather than returning the notification by sending a port packet to a port, the new syscall returns the notification as a reply on the given MBO.
+Like that syscall, it sends a notification when one or more of the given signals is asserted on the object specified by `handle`.
+The difference is that rather than sending the notification by sending a port packet to a port, the new syscall sends the notification as a reply on the given MBO.
 The notification is returned as if by an invocation of `zx_cmd_send_reply()`, enqueuing the MBO onto its associated reply queue.

     This means that waiting for a signal on an object is like making a